-3.3.2.
-Stroke
+3.3.2 Stroke

-The WHO MONICA project on stroke was also recommended to the scoping project by another expert from epidemiology.
+- 3.3.2.1 The WHO MONICA project on stroke was also recommended to the scoping project by another expert from epidemiology.
 The MONICA project looked at trends in stroke in 15 populations, as stroke and CHD share many of the same risk factors.
-However, the project found that stroke trends differed from those of CHD mortality in males, whilst there were significant differences in stroke and CHD event rates for both males and females (Truelsen et al, 2003).
-This highlighted the relative difference which risk factors have on the incidence and mortality from stroke and CHD.

-The theme of the role of traditional cardiovascular risk factors is explored further in two papers recommended by an expert from epidemiology.
-Possible explanations for the differing risk factor profile of CHD and stroke are explored in a study by Lawlor and colleagues (Lawlor et al, 2002, Lawlor et al, 2003).
+However, the project found that stroke trends differed from those of CHD mortality in males, whilst there were significant differences in stroke and CHD event rates for both males and females (Truelsen et al., 2003).
+This highlighted the relative difference which risk factors have on the incidence and mortality from stroke and CHD. - 3.3.2.2 The theme of the role of traditional cardiovascular risk factors is explored further in two papers recommended by an expert from epidemiology.
+Possible explanations for the differing risk factor profile of CHD and stroke are explored in a study by Lawlor and colleagues (Lawlor et al., 2002; Lawlor et al., 2003).
 This study traced trends in CHD and stroke mortality throughout the 20th century.
 Stroke is made up of two subtypes; cerebral infarct and cerebral haemorrhage.
 The differential diagnosis of these subtypes on death certificates is frequently inaccurate.
+Lawlor et al. (2002.

-Lawlor et al (2002, 2003) were able to calculate the ratio of cerebral infarcts to haemorrhages using data from autopsy studies.
-These indicate that mortality from cerebral haemorrhage declined throughout 20th century, while cerebral infarct mortality increased up to the 1970s before falling.
-As cerebral infarct follows a similar trend to CHD this suggests that they have common causes.
-The differing pattern seen for cerebral haemorrhage points to other causes and may explain differing stroke and CHD risk factor profiles.
-Morris et al (2003) examined the role of traditional risk factors in the north-south mortality gradients for stroke and CHD in the UK.
-This was a prospective study which covered the 20 years from 1980.
-It compared age adjusted incidence of major stroke and CHD events in the south of England with the rest of the UK, before and after adjustment for established cardiovascular disease risk factors.
-They found that incidence of both stroke and CHD was highest in Scottish towns and lowest in southern English towns, but that the magnitude of the gradients diminished once individual risk factors were taken into account, leading once again for recommendations for population wide measures to reduce risk factors.
+2003) were able to calculate the ratio of cerebral infarcts to haemorrhages using data from autopsy studies.
+These indicate that mortality from cerebral haemorrhage declined throughout the 20th century, while cerebral infarct mortality increased up to the 1970s before falling.
+As cerebral infarct follows a similar trend to CHD, this suggests that they have common causes.
+The differing pattern seen for cerebral haemorrhage points to other causes, and may explain differing stroke and CHD risk factor profiles.
+Morris et al. (2003) examined the role of traditional risk factors in the north-south mortality gradients for stroke and CHD in the U.K. This was a prospective study which covered the 20 years from 1980.
+It compared age adjusted incidence of major stroke and CHD events in the south of England with the rest of the U.K., before and after adjustment for established cardiovascular disease risk factors.
+They found that the incidence of both stroke and CHD was highest in Scottish towns and lowest in southern English towns, but that the magnitude of the gradients diminished once individual risk factors were taken into account, leading once again recommendations for population-wide measures to reduce risk factors.

-3.3.3.
-Cancer
+3.3.3 Cancer

 No papers were recommended by experts outwith the steering group.
-However the steering group is aware of a book by Swerdlow et al (2001) which examines cancer incidence mortality in England and Wales.
+However the steering group is aware of a book by Swerdlow et al. (2001), which examines cancer incidence mortality in England and Wales.
 This book brings together data on trends in cancer incidence and mortality.
 Trends in factors suspected of causing one or more types of cancer are described.
 A brief description of secular trends, trends by birth cohort, mortality by region and a discussion of these trends are provided for each cancer site.
+Following the March 2008 experts meeting, attention was drawn to the availability of cancer survival data on the ONS website.